nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4a.
 The given index is invalid.

->4a1.
-App shows an error message to user.
+> 4a1.
+App shows an error message to user. <br>
 > Use case resumes at step 3.

 4b.
 User enters command in invalid format.

 > 4b1.
-App shows an error message to user with correct format needed.
+App shows an error message to user with correct format needed. <br>
 > Use case resumes at step 3.

 4c.
 User enters new details that are the same as the original details.

 > 4c1.
-App shows an error message to user.
+App shows an error message to user. <br>
 > Use case resumes at step 3.

 4d.
-User enters new time details that overlap with another event’s time details.
+User enters new time details that overlap with another event's time details.

 > 4d1.
-App shows notification and continues the editing of the details.
+App shows notification and continues the editing of the details. <br>
 > Use case ends.

 ####Use case: Undo action